 Whatever is the first, and most played, Aimee Mann album I have ever owned.
 It’s one of those albums that’s accompanied me through my life ever since I first bought a CD copy from Tower Records, in 1993.
 Whatever has been one of the soundtracks of my life through so many chapters, and plot twists.
 Through the years the songs on this album have taken turns being my favorite, my most relevant, my most painful.
 I’ve listened to this album on two cross-country moves, during three break-ups, and while writing a few chapters of a novel I will someday finish (I hope).

 Album Review – February 7, 2011

-I’ve been lucky to see Aimee Mann play live three times, and two of those three she sang a few of my favorites off this album.
-The most memorable was the acoustic set she performed for the show I caught in Chicago a few years back.
-She sang stripped down versions of both “Fourth of July” (my favorite off of this Album) and “I’ve Had It”.
+I’ve been very lucky and have gotten to see Aimee Mann play live three times, and two of those three times she sang a few of my favorites off of Whatever.
+The most memorable was the acoustic set she performed in Chicago a few years back.
+She sang stripped down, acoustic versions of both “Fourth Of July” (my all-time favorite track off the album) and “I’ve Had It.”

 “Fourth of July” reminds me of a past relationship that collapsed in on itself, and the regrets and bittersweet memories that lingered afterward, like the cloying smell and smoke that sticks around after fireworks light up the sky on Independence Day.
 There’s this sense of freedom that explodes from our insides when we finally leave something broken, but there are pieces of things, of feelings, and photographs that stay, trapped beneath our skin, just like shrapnel after a war.
 And those spots in us, they still sting, even years later.